yigitcicek/renovate-runner/README.md

   - docker:19.03.15-dind
 ```

-Alternatively, if you cannot use the gitlab.com hosted or self-hosted privileged runners, include the following template instead:
+Alternatively, if you cannot use the gitlab.com hosted or self-hosted privileged runners, include the following template instead.

+**Note:** This will use the full renovate image, which isn't capable of respecting any binary contraints.
+It will always use the latest tools to update lock files.
+So please prefer the DinD version.

 ```yaml
 include: